-DESCRIPTION OF WORKING
+DESCRIPTION OF FUNCTIONALITY

-The desorber (aeration tower) uses countercurrent flow of water and air: on the line carrying the medium to the desorber, a spraying nozzle is installed in the upper part of the tower to disperse the water stream over the entire surface of the deposits inside the tower.
+The desorber (aeration tower) uses a counter-current flow of water and air: on the line carrying the medium to the desorber, a spraying nozzle is installed in the upper part of the tower to disperse the water stream over the entire surface of the deposits inside the tower.
 In counter-current to the flowing water, air moves, which blows the water trapped in the tower's beds.
-The air flow can be forced (blower) or gravity.
+The air flow can be forced (blower) or by gravity.
 The treated water is discharged through a spigot installed in the lower part of the tower to the storage tank or to the installation.